rocherbpb/Barcoding/index.md

 end;

 ```
-This partition file is then used in the following commands to determine optimal models for the partitioned alignment
+This partition file is then used in the following commands to determine optimal models for the partitioned alignment:
 ```markdown

 ## Model selection (partitioned)